Jesse Spencer

-Jesse Gordon Spencer (born 12 February 1979) is an Australian actor and musician.
+Jesse Gordon Spencer (born 12 February 1979) is an Australian-American actor and musician.
 He is known for his roles as Billy Kennedy on the Australian soap opera Neighbours (1994–2000, 2005, 2022), for which he was nominated for two Logie Awards, Dr. Robert Chase on the American medical drama House (2004–2012) and Captain Matthew Casey on the American drama Chicago Fire (2012–2024).

 Early life

 Jesse Gordon Spencer was born in Melbourne on 12 February 1979, the son of Robyn and radiologist Rodney Spencer.
-His parents were the founders of the Australians Against Further Immigration party and later contested the 1998 Australian federal election for the Pauline Hanson's One Nation party.
+His parents were the founders of the Australians Against Further Immigration party and later contested the 1998 Australian federal election for Pauline Hanson's One Nation party.

 Spencer attended Canterbury Primary School, Malvern Central School and Scotch College.
 While there, he auditioned for the long-running soap opera Neighbours.
 He completed his VCE and gained a place at Monash University but deferred to pursue acting.